How to Get Discounts or Cheap Vatican Tickets

 Vatican City| ©iam_os

-No. You will not find coupons, vouchers or free tickets to the Vatican anywhere.
+No. You will not find coupons or free tickets to the Vatican anywhere.
 There are, however, certain groups of people or groups of people who are entitled to a reduced rate.
 These are:

-• Students aged 19-25 who have official documentation from their university or college to prove that they are still studying in the current year.
+• Students aged 19-25 who have official documentation from their university or college showing that they are still studying in the current year.

-If when you book your ticket online you select the "reduced rate" option, you will need to bring the documents proving your entitlement to this rate (identity card for minors, official student card, etc.) to the door.
+If you select the "reduced rate" option when booking your ticket online, you will need to bring documents proving your entitlement to this rate (identity card for minors, official student ID, etc.).

-If you are travelling with a religious congregation that has been accredited, you may be entitled to a special guided tour or other advantageous conditions when purchasing tickets, but you will need to check with your travel organiser.
+If you are travelling with a religious congregation that has been accredited in advance, you may be entitled to a special guided tour or special conditions when purchasing tickets, but you will need to check with your travel organiser.

 When is the Vatican free?